psharma04/academic-kickstart/content/skills/notion-1.md

-If you've got any questions about Notion, let us know at [notion.team@schoolnotes.xyz](mailto:notion.team@schoolnotes.xyz).
+If you've got any questions about Notion, let us know at [notion.team@hsc.one](mailto:notion.team@hsc.one).